 Now we turn to examining the effect of genetic distance on differences in cooperative behavior (neighborhood intimacy), and prosocial behavior (charity donation), which generally reflect trust and collectivism.
-The results are reported in column 4-5 in table 4.
-Fig A4 shows the coefficients and confidence intervals of genetic distance.
+The regression results are reported in column 4-5 in table A1.
+Fig 5 shows the coefficients and confidence intervals of genetic distance.
 The results show that genetic distance has a positive and significant effect, suggesting that genetic distance can explain the variation in cooperative behavior and prosocial behavior.
-More specifically, one standard deviation in genetic distance between cities accounts for 22.49% and 12.84% of a standard deviation of differences in cooperative and prosocial behaviors, respectively.
+More specifically, one standard deviation in genetic distance between cities accounts for 22.70% and 12.84% of a standard deviation of differences in cooperative and prosocial behaviors, respectively.
 Compared with previous research, Cesarini et al. (2008) found that genetic variation accounts for 10-32% of individual differences in the trust game.
 They suggested that this provides evidence for heritability of cooperative behavior, but they did not provide further direct evidence for behavior.
 The results of this paper further supports Cesarini et al. (2008) by testing the effect of gene on cooperative behavior as well as prosocial behavior directly.

+[Insert Figure 5 here]